William Morris (Baptist minister): Politics

 Morris served as a member of the Ystradyfodwg School Board.

 He was also involved in local parliamentary politics.
 Following the formation of the new Rhondda constituency prior to the 1885 election, Morris was a leading figure in the local Liberal Association, known as the 'Three Hundred', who were tasked with selecting a parliamentary candidate.
 Morris supported the coal owner Frederick L. Davis against the trade unionist Mabon.
 In this respect, morris allied himself with the Liberal establishment in the valley, dominated by colliery officials and tradesmen, against the trade union movement.
 In some ways this reflected the influence of colliery officials at Noddfa.

 By the 1889 elections to Glamorgan County Council the Liberal schism had been temporarily been set aside and Morris chaired a meeting at Treorchy to support the official Liberal candidates for Treorchy and Treherbert wards.
 At this meeting both Daronwy Isaac, a well-known miner, and Mabon himself spoke.
 Following the election of William Jenkins, Ystradfechan, as alderman, Morris, together with Evan Davies, a Treherbert butcher were nominated as candidates for the by-election but Morris withdrew allowing Davies to be returned unopposed.
 In 1892, Morris was adopted as the official Liberal candidate for Treorchy at the Glamorgan County Council election of 1892.
-He was defeated, however, by the Lib-Lab candidate, Daromwy Isaac, a prominent miners' leader and close ally of Mabon.
+He was defeated, however, by the Lib-Lab candidate, Daronwy Isaac, a prominent miners' leader and close ally of Mabon.

 He died on 21 December 1922.